 Who We Are

 When the program ends, students will return to their respective homes and schools armed with a clear schedule for both SAT study and college application building.
-They will continue to meet weekly with Yleana teachers and mentors in the NY and Boston areas to study the SAT and develop their applications.
-This posterity program is designed to ensure that the work we do over the summer has a measurable and lasting impact on our students' futures.
+Through the Yleana Follow-Up Program, they will continue to meet (on Saturdays from the last week of August through September) on local college campuses to study the SAT and keep themselves in the groove of Yleana strategies, positioning them for the October 2016 SAT.